m4sterbunny/Demo/source/index.rst

 Sometimes it is simply too politically delicate to admit why you needed your freelancer.

-Thankfully, not all clients are complicated and there are some examples in the "wild" that are publicly available.
+Thankfully, not all clients are complicated and there are examples in the "wild" that are publicly available.

 Static Site Skills